Free Visual Inspection For Property Owners (516) 206-4420

 There is Water in My Crawl Space – Should I Be Worried?

-Published by Allegra on November 12, 2021 in category: Uncategorized
+Published by 911 Restoration Long Island on November 12, 2021 in category: Uncategorized

 Heavy rainfall might not just bring in the fun but also some unwanted guests like water in the crawl space of your house.
 And mind you, this guest will stay there until you force it out – and you should do it as soon as possible.